 - Founded in 1963, Crowder was established as a Community College serving the Community College District of Newton and McDonald Counties.
 The name Crowder College is intended to honor General Enoch Crowder, a prominent Missourian, soldier, and statesman, as well as the veterans of World War II, who received their training at Fort Crowder.
 The Longwell Museum, located in the Crowder College Elsie Plaster Community Center, has many displays and artifacts from the Fort Crowder days, when over 50,000 soldiers were stationed here.
 Crowder College began with a student body of about 250 students, less than 1/10 of the present enrollment.

-- The teacher population of 250 teachers has grown by 26% over five years.
+- The teacher population of 250 teachers has stayed relatively flat over five years.

 |Crowder College||(MO) Community College Avg.|